mo-rjr/some-words/devoxx2022/devoxx-2022.md

 # Devoxx 2022
-I went to Devoxx London last week, which was interesting, fun, and exhausting with possibilities.
+I went to Devoxx London 2022, which was interesting, fun, and exhausting with possibilities.
 Highlights included:
 * everyone got to put a sticker on their id badge to say how much personal space they prefer (mine was red)
 * I got a fist-bump from a Red Hat wizard because of my enthusiasm for Cucumber and BDD¹